 Most of the restaurants have sun lounges for rent.
-Expect to pay anywhere from VND 15,000 – VND 40,000 (~ $0.70 – $2.00 USD) depending on the establishment or free of charge of you dine there which makes An Bang an excellent option for lunch.
+Expect to pay anywhere from VND 15,000 – VND 40,000 (~ $0.70 – $2.00 USD) depending on the establishment or free of charge if you dine there, which makes An Bang an excellent option for lunch.
 If you’re riding a motorbike to An bang, you might need to pay a small fee for parking.

 Dinner in the Hoi An Night Market

 Around the area, there is a myriad of bars, cafes and restaurants to choose from.
-Many of the restaurants offer alfresco dining so you can enjoy the festive street atmosphere and views over the river.
+Many restaurants offer alfresco dining, so you can enjoy the festive street atmosphere and views over the river.

 Are 2 Days in Hoi An Enough?

 The charming town of Hoi An will always warrant more time.
-The atmosphere alone is enough to make travellers want to slow the pace a little and spend an extra day or two.
+The atmosphere alone makes travellers want to slow the pace a little and spend an extra day or two.
 There is also so much to explore around the area.

 Regardless of how little time you have, everything you should see or do in Hoi An has been covered in this itinerary, and best of all, you can still enjoy the best of Hoi An in two days without rushing.